mezzio/mezzio-authentication-oauth2/docs/book/v1/grant/implicit.md

 - `response_type` = token.
 - `client_id`, with the client’s ID.
-- `redirect_uri`, with the URI to which to redirect the client after completing authorization.
+- `redirect_uri`, with the absolute URI to which to redirect the client after completing authorization.
 This parameter is optional; if not provided, however, the user will be redirected to a default location.
 - `scope`, with a space-delimited list of requested scope permissions.
 - `state`, with a Cross-Site Request Forgery (CSRF) token.
 This parameter is optional but highly recommended.
 You can store the value of CSRF token in the